Skip to main content

 Prompt Injection

-Rules are injected into every system prompt:
+Rules are injected into every system prompt as a [REGLAS APRENDIDAS] block:

 [LEARNED BEHAVIORAL RULES]